 Moving to Bradenton, FL

-Are you making a move to the Tampa-area river city of Bradenton, Florida?
+Are you making a long distance move to the Tampa-area river city of Bradenton, Florida?
 No matter what is drawing you to the city — whether it is transferring to a new job, retirement, or looking for a great place to raise your family — the city has everything you need.
 The area is known for amazing water views, aquariums, and a laid-back vibe.

 The summers can be extremely hot, but the cool breeze off of the water makes the temperatures more than manageable.
 The highs in the summer range between the mid-80s and the low 90s.
 The winter months are the coldest but rarely get below 40 degrees, with an average of around 50 degrees.
 The time of year that boasts the best weather in the area is between late February and early May as well as late October to early December.
 These times of year are cooler but still full of sunshine.